PortableProgrammer/Status-Light/README.md

 # Status-Light
 A basic status light that will show when I'm available or not.
-This was inspired by [matthewf01's](https://github.com/matthewf01) [WebexTeams-Status-Box](https://github.com/matthewf01/Webex-Teams-Status-Box)
+This was inspired by [matthewf01's](https://github.com/matthewf01) [WebexTeams-Status-Box](https://github.com/matthewf01/Webex-Teams-Status-Box), for basically the same reason: My 5-year-old needs some way to tell if he can run in screaming at me while I'm working from home.

 Status-Light will connect to multiple status sources (currently Cisco Webex and Microsoft Office 365), retrieve the current status of each, and then determine the most-busy status.
 It will then display this status on a remote RGB LED bulb (currently Tuya).